Is this career right for you?

-- Can you handle bureaucracy and state-by-state licensing requirements?
+- Are you prepared to handle bureaucracy and navigate through state-by-state licensing requirements?

-Naturopathic medical schools seek applicants who demonstrate intellectual curiosity and have done well in their coursework.
-Naturopathic medical schools are seeking well-rounded, compassionate, creative, bright, service-minded individuals.
-Any major is acceptable to pursue this career.
-The best major to choose is one you find interesting and challenging.
+Chiropractic schools do not have a preference on what major you choose.
+These programs seek applicants who demonstrate intellectual curiosity and have done well in their coursework.
+The best major for you to choose is the one that you will find most interesting and challenging.

-The courses listed below meet the requirements for most Naturopathic medical schools, however, there is variability among school policies.
+Your academic preparation is still extremely important.
+The courses listed below meet the requirements for most Chiropractic schools, however, there is variability among school policies.
 Several programs require or recommend coursework in Social Sciences, Humanities, Psychology, and English.
-The Association of Accredited Naturopathic Medical Colleges provides a list of school’s prerequisites and admissions requirements.
+The Association of Chiropractic Colleges provides a list of school’s prerequisites and admissions requirements.

 You are responsible for verifying the prerequisites for each of the schools that interest you.

 Many Chiropractic schools require only 90 hours of undergraduate coursework; they do not require an undergraduate degree.
 However, in our experience, most CU Boulder students finish their bachelor’s degree before going to Chiropractic school.

 Chiropractic schools have differing policies for AP and IB credits and it is important to verify each school’s policy for which you would like to apply.
 The Association of Chiropractic Colleges provides a list of school’s prerequisites and admissions requirements.
 It is important to take associated labs with science-based courses.

 There are two options at CU Boulder available to fulfill the general biology requirements.

 - General Biology 1 and Lab (EBIO 1210 and EBIO 1230), 4 credits